caas-team/py-kube-downscaler/README.md

 (default: 10).
 This setting should only be added to Kube Downscaler arguments if timeout issues are observed in the logs.

+`--max-retries-on-conflict`

+: Optional: Specifies the maximum number of retries KubeDownscaler should perform when encountering a conflict error (HTTP 409).
+These errors occur when one of the resources, just before being processed by Kube Downscaler, is modified by another entity, such as an HPA, CI/CD pipeline, or manual intervention.
+If enabled, Kube Downscaler will retry the update immediately, without waiting for the next iteration (default: 0).
+This argument is strongly recommended when using the `--once` argument to process large clusters

 ### Constrained Mode (Limited Access Mode)

 The Constrained Mode (also known as Limited Access Mode) is designed for users who do not have full cluster access.